 - Translating Beaver Themer Templates

 If you’re new to WPML, check out our Getting Started Guide.
 It quickly walks you through all the translation options you can use.

-One of these options is Translate Everything.
+One of these options is Translate Everything Automatically.
 This translation mode allows you to automatically translate pages, posts, custom post types, custom fields, taxonomies, WooCommerce products, and more as you add and edit content.